-Ventura's TB project enrolled 37 patients through June 30, 2017.
-Because the management of tuberculosis often spans six to nine months, the community paramedics usually carry a caseload of patients whom they treat for multiple months.
+Ventura's TB project enrolled 44 patients through March 2018.
+Because the management of tuberculosis often spans six to nine months, it the community paramedics usually carry a caseload of patients whom they treat for multiple months.
 Over the course of the pilot project, the community paramedics' caseload averaged seven patients per month.

 TB clinic leaders indicated that there were conscious decisions to assign patients to either community paramedics or CHWs based on the likelihood that patients would comply with treatment.
-TB clinic leaders often assigned community paramedics patients who resist treatment or who were verbally abusive or sexually inappropriate because paramedics have more experience and training than the CHWs in managing persons with challenging behavior.
+They often assigned patients to community paramedics who resist treatment or who were verbally abusive or sexually inappropriate because paramedics have more experience and training than the CHWs in managing persons with challenging behavior.
 They were also more likely to be assigned homeless persons and other patients who are difficult to locate.